Visit Volterra – One of the Authentic Villages in Tuscany

 4. Where to stay in Volterra

 You arrive in Volterra by the winding road which snakes up the soft, rolling hillside.
-All along the route the views are absolutely breathtaking – not least when you finally reach the walled hilltop village overlooking the valleys of Era and Cecina.
-Volterra is beautifully located on the highest peak of all the hills.
+All along the route, the views are breathtaking, not least when you finally reach the walled hilltop village overlooking the valleys of Era and Cecina.
+Volterra is beautifully set on the highest peak of all the hills.
 People gather here just off the ancient walls to enjoy the stunning scenery picturesquely surrounding Volterra village and other nearby villages in Tuscany.

-On the other side, it is a crag where the rocks abruptly fall into the valley.
-Viewing all across the Tuscan landscape, you will on a clear day right above the horizon be able to catch a panoramic glimpse of the Mediterranean.
+On the other side is a crag where the rocks abruptly fall into the valley.
+Viewing all across the Tuscan landscape, you can catch a panoramic glimpse of the Mediterranean right above the horizon on a clear day.

-Volterra is situated at an altitude of 545 metres.
+Volterra is at an altitude of 545 metres.
 The town originates from the Villa Nova culture (existing in the 9th-7th century BC).
-During the 7th century BC it developed as an important Etruscan settlement, becoming one of the major Etruscan towns.
-It soon became a functioning, political community with even a mint striking coins.
+During the 7th century BC, it developed as an important Etruscan settlement, becoming one of the major Etruscan towns.
+It soon became a thriving political community with even a mint striking coins.

-The Etruscans used the abundant resources from the area around.
+The Etruscans used the abundant resources from the area around them.
 They got salt as a preservative from the salt beds below the town.
 Besides, the surrounding hills were loaded with iron, tin and lead.
-For centuries Volterra was a flourishing place with a thriving culture, enjoying its strong position among the other neighbouring villages in this part of Tuscany.
+For centuries, Volterra was an attractive place with a flourishing culture, enjoying its strong position among the other neighbouring villages in this part of Tuscany.
 It was seemingly easy to keep this position due to its strategic location atop the hills.

 Today, there are still many well-preserved remains from the Etruscan period.
 When strolling around in Volterra, you may yet, surprisingly, come across the ruins of an Etruscan burial place.

-However, in the 1st century AD the Romans arrived in Volterra and took over the power from the Etruscans.
-With the Romans the Etruscan constructions were abandoned and replaced by Roman architecture.
-Still today, there are many traces from the Romans.
-Recently, a new site has been discovered in Volterra which has appeared to be an amphitheatre like the Colosseum in Rome.
-It is probably one of the most significant Roman remains discovered for many years.
-It is thought to have been able to seat about 10,000 spectators – which is around 1/5 of the number Colosseum could accommodate.
-Another fine Roman theatre is located just one mile from the new site.
-Also a complex of Roman baths is part of the remnants of the Roman rule.
+However, in the 1st century AD, the Romans arrived in Volterra and took over the power of the Etruscans.
+With the Romans, the Etruscan constructions were abandoned and replaced by Roman architecture.
+Still today, there are many traces of the Romans.
+Recently, a new site was discovered in Volterra, an amphitheatre, like the Colosseum in Rome.
+Probably, it is one of the most significant Roman remains emerging for many years.
+It is thought to have been able to seat about 10,000 spectators, around 1/5 of the number Colosseum could accommodate.
+Another fine Roman theatre is just one mile from the new site.
+Also, a complex of Roman baths is part of the remnants of Roman rule.

 Florence in 3 days